rage/cyber-security-base-19/data/module-5/part-1/index.md

 the report.
 Describe shortly each attack, what component is being attacked, how the attack is performed in metasploit.

-For the detected attacks include the Snort output (if the output is too long, then shorten it, for example by selecting a single line).
+For the detected attacks include the Snort output. if the output is too long, then shorten it, for example by selecting a single line; do not shorten the line itself though.

 A port scan does *not* count as an attack.
 If you cannot find any attacks that Snort cannot identify, remove